-In England and Northern Ireland, if you have been awarded eight points or more in the 'moving around' activity of PIP, you can get a Blue Badge.
-In Scotland and Wales, you can get the badge if you have been awarded eight points or more in the 'moving around' activity or 12 points in the 'planning and following journeys' activity.
+In England and Northern Ireland, if you have been awarded 8 points or more in the 'moving around' activity of PIP, you can get a Blue Badge.
+In Scotland and Wales, you can get the badge if you have been awarded 8 points or more in the 'moving around' activity or 12 points in the 'planning and following journeys' activity.

 The scheme is run through your local council or trust and you should contact them for further information.
+The council/trust will want to see all the pages of the PIP award letter.